Thames Water: Thames Tideway scheme

 Over centuries of London's growth from medieval times to the Victorian age, the natural tributary system of the Thames Tideway was converted first into public open sewers and then closed over into covered sewers which emptied directly into the River Thames.
 Joseph Bazalgette's remediation of the ensuing 1850s Great Stink renewed much of London's sewerage mains infrastructure during the period 1859 to 1865.
-However, the new design was not intended to cope with the doubling of London's population over the following 150 years.
-The concreting of huge amounts of London's green spaces causes substantial rainwater run-off into the drainage and sewerage systems which had been expected to soak into the ground.
-As a result, even small amounts of rainfall in certain circumstances can cause London's outdated Victorian sewerage system to fail over, and release untreated sewage mixed with rainwater directly into the Thames Tideway.
+However, the system could not cope as London's population doubled over the next 150 years.
+The concreting of large areas of London's green spaces causes substantial rainwater run-off into drainage and sewerage systems.
+As a result, even small amounts of rainfall could cause the sewerage system to release untreated sewage mixed with rainwater directly into the River Thames.
+By the early 21st century, there were, on average, 50–60 such incidents a year.
+In 2013–14, exceptional weather conditions and flooding caused a total release of 55 e6m3, or 55 million tonnes.
+Thames Water therefore advised against swimming in the Thames Tideway.